Arena-DAO/arena-smart-contracts/contracts/arena-escrow/README.md

 # Arena-Escrow

-This smart contract handles the distribution of funds based on competition results.
-It allows users to send native tokens, CW20 tokens, and CW721 NFTs as assets to be distributed.
-The contract maintains balances and states for each user and manages the distribution process according to the competition results.
+Arena-Escrow is a contract that manages the distribution of funds for Arena Protocol's decentralized competitions.
+It allows users to send native tokens, CW20 tokens, and CW721 NFTs as assets to be distributed based on competition results.

-## Features
+## Key Features

+### Asset Types:

-- Users can send native tokens, CW20 tokens, and CW721 NFTs to the contract.
+- Arena-Escrow supports native tokens, CW20 tokens, and CW721 NFTs as assets for distribution.

-- The contract stores individual user balances.
+### Balances and Dues:

-- The contract distributes funds based on competition results.
+- The contract maintains individual user balances and dues, ensuring accurate distribution of funds based on competition results.

+### Contract State:

-- The contract can be locked or unlocked based on the competition state.
+- The contract can be locked or unlocked based on the competition state, providing control over the competition lifecycle.

+### Queries:

-- The contract supports queries for balances, stakes, dues, and the current state.
+- Arena-Escrow supports queries for balances, stakes, dues, and the current state, providing transparency and accessibility for users.

+### Execution:

+- The contract handles the execution of various actions such as withdrawals, setting distribution, receiving assets, and distributing assets based on competition results.